Experts Who Care

 The flowers you plant in your front yard do more than just look pretty.
 They signal to anyone who drives by or walks up to your door that the home is well cared for and thoughtfully maintained.
 Flowers for curb appeal should offer reliable color, stay tidy through the season, and work with the scale and style of your home's exterior.
 Whether you are lining a front walkway, filling foundation beds, or adding color to window boxes, we help you choose varieties that deliver the right look from the street and continue to perform week after week.

-Browse Our Flowers for Sale at KBK Garden Center
+Browse Our Flowers at KBK Garden Center

 We keep our flower inventory fresh and well-stocked from early spring through fall.
 There is always something in bloom, something about to bloom, and something worth planning ahead for.
 When you stop in, you are not just browsing a rack of plants.
 You are talking to people who know what grows well in this area, what holds up through Michigan summers, and what is going to give you the most return for your time and money.